CpaterCodes/CV/README.md

 IT: Distinction

 ## Experience
-Two seperate weeks of temp work with the City University administration in the school of arts and social sciences, entering data from questionnaires into microsoft excel and subsequently setting up the spreadsheets to graph the data and perform tests of statistical significance.
+Two weeks of temp work with the City University administration in the school of arts and social sciences, entering data from questionnaires into microsoft excel and subsequently setting up the spreadsheets to graph the data and perform tests of statistical significance.

+I also undertook information retrieval and factsheet writing for non-formal learning organisation 'Clock your skills', which involved reading and taking notes from multiple academic sources at the British library which I would later condense into a useful summary.

 (Currently jobhunting with Makers academy, so no coding related work experience yet).